aquasecurity/trivy/docs/docs/advanced/air-gap.md

 ## OCI Databases

-Trivy's Vulnerability, Java, and Misconfigurations databases are packaged as OCI images and stored in public container registries.
+Trivy's Vulnerability, Java, and Checks Bundle are packaged as OCI images and stored in public container registries.

 ### Connectivity requirements